Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Methodology

-We also demand a \textbf{function-to-function mapping to allow for efficient training and prediction}.
-Furthermore, at least for spatial Bayesian inverse analysis, the ability to \textbf{preserve and learn spatial features} is another requirement. \textbf{A robust estimation of the conditional distribution}, especially its variance or even higher moments, is challenging in the small data regime.
-Many existing generative models tend to underestimate the (aleatory) variance.
-Hence, we propose parameterizing a sparse Gaussian (conditional) distribution directly instead (see Section \ref{sec:small_data_approx}).
-A Gaussian is a natural choice as it maximizes the entropy and, therefore, the potential bias in the model for continuous distributions with two moments and infinite support.
-The latter is advantageous in differentiation, even though the data support is, in practice, compact.

-Several established probabilistic machine learning models can approximate function-to-function mappings, notably Fourier Neural Operators (FNOs) \cite{li2020fourier}, convolutional neural operators \cite{raonic2023convolutional}, or more general operator-learning frameworks for PDE-driven problems include \cite{kovachki2023neural} (please see also the Introduction \ref{sec:introduction} for a more complete review).
+In principal any probabilistic machine learning models could approximate the MF conditional $p(\Yhf|\Zlf)$, notably Fourier Neural Operators (FNOs) \cite{li2020fourier}, convolutional neural operators \cite{raonic2023convolutional}, or more general operator-learning frameworks for PDE-driven problems include \cite{kovachki2023neural} (please see also the Introduction \ref{sec:introduction} for a more complete review).
 Additionally, methods using fast Fourier convolutions \cite{fft_convolution} and image-to-image learning techniques such as physics-informed convolutional architectures \cite{zhu2019physics, winovich2019convpde} have shown promise.
 While variational convolutional autoencoders \cite{Kingma_Welling_2022}, conditional variational autoencoders \cite{mirza2014conditional,zhu2019physics}, and graph-based variational convolutional autoencoders \cite{niepert2016learning,pfaff2020learning} offer flexible and advanced modeling capabilities, we empirically encountered complications regarding gradient instabilities \wrt $\bx$, computational complexity, or underestimating conditional variance, especially in small-data scenarios.
-Although a detailed evaluation of these alternative models lies beyond the scope of this paper, we demonstrate some counterexamples that highlight these challenges in Sections~\ref{sec: poro_elastic}.
+Future work should systematically explore such architectures within the BMFIA framework, particularly for handling more flexible geometrical domains or fully (geometrically) three-dimensional settings.
+In this regard, graph-based methods and operator-learning approaches appear especially promising, as they can naturally incorporate irregular meshes and topologies.
+These investigations, however, are beyond the scope of the present introductory study.